w3f/polkadot-wiki/docs/learn/learn-assets.md

 transfers.
 For example, if an asset has a minimum balance of 10 and an account has a balance of 25, then an attempt to transfer 20 units would transfer all 25.

+### Destroying an Asset

+To destroy an asset go to the Polkadot-JS UI > Developer > Extrinsics.
+If you created an asset without minting any unit you can call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
+If you created an asset and minted units, follow the step below:

+- `assets.freezeAsset` will freeze all assets on all accounts holding that asset id.
+- `assets.startDestroy` will start the destroying process.
+- `assets.destroyApprovals` will destroy all approvals related to that asset id.
+- `assets.destroyAccounts` will destroy all accounts related to that asset id.
+- `assets.finishDestroy` will finish the destroying process.

 ### Application Development

 {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} provides an `approve_transfer`,